argilla-io/argilla/docs/_source/guides/llms/practical_guides/update_dataset.md

 dataset.records[0].delete()
 ```

-If you prefer to delete a list of records, you can also achive this like this:
+If you prefer to delete a list of records, you can also achive this in this way:

 ```python
 # load the dataset